yugabyte/yugabyte-db/docs/content/stable/develop/build-global-apps/latency-optimized-geo-partition.md

 {{<cluster-setup-tabs>}}

-Suppose you want to serve users both in the East and West regions of the US with reduced latency.
-For this, you should set up a replication factor 3 cluster with leaders in 2 regions, `us-west-1` and `us-east-1`, and place the replicas in nearby regions, say `us-west-2` and `us-east-2`.
+Suppose you want to serve users in both the East and West regions of the US with reduced latency.
+Set up a cluster with a replication factor of 3 and leaders in 2 regions, `us-west-1` and `us-east-1`, and place the replicas in nearby regions, `us-west-2` and `us-east-2`.
 This provides low read and write latencies for the 2 partitions.

 ![RF3 cluster spanning 2 regions](/images/develop/global-apps/latency-optimized-geo-partition-setup.png)